RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

 ## How it started
 On April 1st, I started my new job at [Xpirit](https://www.xpirit.com) as an Azure & DevOps Consultant.
 As part of the Managed Services team I will focus on implementing and monitoring Azure infrastructure.
 During my second week my teammates said: "Create the Infrastructure as Code (IaC) for the Logic Apps".
-"It is going to be fun", they said...
+It will be fun they said...
 And yes, fun it was, especially when I finally made it work!

-It all started pretty easy, some of the Bicep fot the Logic App was already there so I did not have to start from scratch.
-Although I never used Logic Apps before and certainly did not create them by code, I was pretty confident I could make this work.
+It all started pretty easy, some of the Bicep fot the Logic App was already in place so I did not have to start from scratch.
 The templates and reference for the Logic App and API Connection can be found respectively [here](https://docs.microsoft.com/en-us/azure/templates/microsoft.logic/workflows?tabs=bicep) and [here](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/connections?tabs=bicep).
-But in this current scenario where we had to migrate existing infrastructure to Bicep I always suggest to export the existing resource via the portal to have a blueprint of how the code should look like.
+But in this current scenario where we had to *migrate existing* infrastructure to Bicep I always suggest to export the existing resource via the portal to have a blueprint of how the code should look like.
 This can be done via the Azure Portal under the Automation options:

 ![Portal](/images/blog-1.2.png)

-Soon enough I had the Azure resources available and the Logic Apps without the Azure Storage Queue Connector were working just fine.
-However, the Logic Apps with the *Azure Queues connector* kept on failing.
-In the Logic App Designer this was the error I saw:
+Soon enough I had the Azure resources available and the Logic App *without the Azure Storage Queue Connector* were working just fine.
+However, the Logic Apps with the Azure Queues connector in their design kept on failing.
+In the Logic App Designer in the Azure Portal this was the error I saw:

 ![Error](/images/blog-1.1.png)